The Tree of Life (film): Home media

-Soundtrack

-The Tree of Life Original Motion Picture Soundtrack by Alexandre Desplat was released in 2011 by Lakeshore Records.
-"The Tree of Life" features selections and snippets from more than 30 individual pieces—including works by Brahms, Mahler, Bach, Couperin, Górecki and Holst.
-They are all woven together seamlessly with the help of some original music by Alexandre Desplat.

 Reception

 Critical response

 Early reviews for The Tree of Life were polarized.
 After being met with both boos and applause at its premiere at the 2011 Cannes Film Festival, the film received mixed early reviews.
 It went on to be awarded the Palme d'Or.
 Two of its producers, Bill Pohlad and Sarah Green, accepted the prize on behalf of the reclusive Malick.
-The Tree of Life is the first American film to win the Palme d'Or since Fahrenheit 9/11 in 2004.
+The Tree of Life was the first American film to win the Palme d'Or since Fahrenheit 9/11 in 2004.
 The head of the jury, Robert De Niro, said it was difficult to choose a winner, but The Tree of Life "ultimately fit the bill".
 De Niro explained, "It had the size, the importance, the intention, whatever you want to call it, that seemed to fit the prize."

-The Tree of Life has since garnered critical acclaim.
-On Rotten Tomatoes, 84% of critics have given the film a positive review based on 294 reviews, with an average rating of 8.2/10.
-The site's critics consensus reads "Terrence Malick's singularly deliberate style may prove unrewarding for some, but for patient viewers, Tree of Life is an emotional as well as visual treat."
-On Metacritic, which assigns a weighted mean rating out of 100 reviews from film critics, the film has a rating score of 85 based on 50 reviews, indicating "universal acclaim".
+The Tree of Life has since garnered critical acclaim and scholarly interest.
+On Rotten Tomatoes, 86% of critics have given the film a positive review based on 293 reviews.
+The site's critics consensus reads: "Terrence Malick's singularly deliberate style may prove unrewarding for some, but for patient viewers, Tree of Life is an emotional as well as visual treat."
+On Metacritic, which assigns a weighted mean rating out of 100 reviews from film critics, the film has a rating score of 85 out of 100 based on 50 reviews, indicating "universal acclaim".